IcedW0lf/deepSDF-Latent-Space-Explorer/README.md

 - **Auto-Decoder Training**: Direct optimization of latent codes without an encoder
 - **Interactive Exploration**: Real-time generation of shapes by hovering over the latent space
 - **TensorFlow.js Integration**: Model runs entirely in the browser using WebGL acceleration

+### Why Latent Space Interpolation?

+This project demonstrates a key advantage of latent space interpolation over traditional linear interpolation for geometric shapes:

+**Semantically Meaningful Interpolation for Manifold-Constrained Shapes**:

+ When interpolating directly between shape parameters or pixel values, linear interpolation often creates meaningless "islands" or artifacts that don't represent valid geometric shapes.
+In contrast, latent space interpolation ensures that all intermediate points lie on the learned manifold of valid shapes.

+This approach is particularly valuable for:
+- **Shape morphing applications** in computer graphics, architecture, and robotics  that needs to maintain geometric validity
+- **Design exploration** where all variations must be meaningful
+- **Generative modeling** that respects the underlying structure of geometric data

 ### Technical Stack